hun-ah/book-tracker/README.md

 ## How It's Made:
 **Languages used: HTML, CSS, JavaScript**

 This project was incredibly fun to make!
 I wanted to start off with creating a book purely made from CSS and animate it to float.
-I decided to have the book show on screen load and once clicked, would take you to the actual book tracker itself.
+I decided to have the
+book show on screen load and once clicked, would take you to the actual book tracker itself.
 I added the same floating book on a smaller scale to the tracker itself, to act as a logo.

 The tracker uses Open Library API to retrieve the name of the book.
-I know it isn't necessarily practical to type in an ISBN number to find a book vs. just typing in a book name and logging the name but I wanted to show case my ability to use an API.
-The book name is displayed on the screen after clicking the 'add book' button and stored into local storage, so that the page can be revisited after closing the browser and the book names will still be displayed.
-There are two additional buttons
+I know it isn't necessarily practical to type in an ISBN number to find a book vs. just typing in a book name and logging the name but I wanted to showcase my ability to use an API.
+The book name is displayed on the screen after clicking the
+'add book' button and stored into local storage, so that the page can be revisited after closing the browser and the book names will still be displayed.
+There are two additional buttons, 'remove last book' and 'clear book list' that allow the user to remove a book from their list or clear the list altogether.
+The user can add an infinite number of books to their list.
+A scroll bar will appear once the list size becomes larger than the container holding the list.

+The JavaScript was the most challenging part (as per usual).
+I had some challenges working with the items being stored in local storage (since they are stored as srtings by default and I needed to convert them into an array).
+I was able to work through this issue by utilizing the JSON.parse() and
+JSON.stringify() methods, which I had never used before.
+In this project, I made a point of creating functions for specific actions (such as adding a book, removing a book, clearing the book list), instead of just writiing if/else statements inside of the function that retrieves the info from the API.
+This makes the code look a lot cleaner/more readable.
+This is another step for me towards writing code with OOP in mind.

 ![website gif](https://media.giphy.com/media/rYGeEni4KG0TKWK1tz/giphy.gif)

+## Optimizations: